 Karl Strobl

-Photo von Karl Strobl
+Photo by Karl Strobl

 Karl Strobl (ÖVfStG)